-In 2013, two other translations appeared in English and German.
-The first The Beguines is available as an ebook.
-The German edition Die beginen (Ed.Octopus) is released in paper version in April 2014.
+Since 2013, two other translations appeared in English and German.
+The first The Beguines was available as an ebook.
+The German edition Die beginen (Ed.Octopus) was released in paper version (now out of print).

 In 2015, in collaboration with the iconographer Martina Bugada, I published Tre Voci per l’amore (Three Voices for Love), where the icons and an anthology of texts were found of three famous Beguines: Mechthild di Magdeburg, Hadewijch and Marguerite Porete.

-Since 2014, I have circulated the News Letter Beguines, information about the beguinal movement of yesterday and today.
+Since 2014, I have circulated the BeguinesNewsletter , a monthly information about the beguinal movement of yesterday and today.

-Since 2016, I’m preparing this website, whose realisation would involved me for a long time.
+Since 2016, I have prepared and constantly updated this website.
 It is an homage to the thousands of women who, from the end of the twelfth century to the end of the twentieth century, have lived an existential adventure that was opposed by many, ignored by too many, and even derided by some.
 The Beguines would instead have much to teach to us men and women of the twenty first century about deep love and sainthood in freedom.